Use Expressions in Actions

 Action Condition Expressions

-The action condition is evaluated each time the channel receives a new event.
+The condition is evaluated each time the channel receives a new event.
 If the result of the evaluation is true, the action is executed.

 For example, this expression is evaluated as true when the Message of an event sent to the channel is {"temperature": 42} and the current day of the week in UTC is Monday.